I Never Die: Background and release

 In January 2021, the group released their fourth extended play I Burn, which detailed the various emotions experienced during the process of finding happiness after separation.
 It received generally positive reviews from contemporary critics.
 It debuted at number three on the Gaon Album Chart, becoming the group's fifth top ten album in the country, and scored their best opening-week sales, selling 115,500 copies.
 The EP also marked as their final release as a sextet before Soojin's hiatus and subsequent departure from the group in August 2021.

 In an interview with E-Daily, Miyeon revealed that (G)I-dle might be promoting as a group "sooner than fans expect" and that they "will show you lots of new and cool sides of ourselves this year".
 On February 17, 2022 Cube Entertainment stated that the group was preparing to release new music in March.
 On February 24, 2022, the label announced that (G)I-dle would be releasing their first studio album, titled I Never Die, on March 14.
 On February 25, a black-and-white comeback trailer was released.
 On February 28, the track listing was revealed, with "Tomboy" announced as the lead single, followed by a lyric poster on March 1.
 Concept photos were released on March 2, 3 and 4.
 An audio snippet was published on March 7, with music video teasers on March 11 and 12.
 I Never Die was released worldwide on March 14, 2022 through Cube Entertainment, in conjunction with a music video for "Tomboy".

 Composition

 Music and lyrics

 The standard edition of I Never Die is twenty-four minutes long, consisting of eight tracks.
 The CD adds an explicit version of "Tomboy".
 The majority of the album, including the lead single, was co-written and produced by member Soyeon.
 Yuqi participated in the creation of "Liar" and "Polaroid", while Minnie contributed to "Already" and "Escape".
-I Never Die is primarily a pop record with influences of alternative rock, rock, R&B, and hip hop.
+I Never Die is primarily a pop, alternative rock, rock, R&B, and hip hop record with influences of rock.
 The album focuses on speaking out against prejudices and exuding self-confidence.
-It is divided into three concepts: "RiSKY", "a very close noir concept"; "CHiLL", a "relaxed and cool revenge squad concept"; and "SPOiLED", which "expresses a protagonist who you can’t hate even though it’s arbit".